Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

-But you want to see what the original list price of those homes was.
+But you want to see what the original listing price of those homes was.

-This number is calculated by taking the selling price of all of the homes a realtor has sold and then dividing them by the listing prices of those homes.
+This number is calculated by taking the selling price of all of the homes a real estate agent has sold and then dividing them by the listing prices of those homes.

 For example, if a realtor has an average selling price of $1,000,000 and an average asking price of $950,000, then their sale to list price ratio would be 105%.